IndustryEssentials/ymir/README.md

 `SERVER_RUNTIME=runc`

-3. If you do not need to use the **label free** labeling platform, you can directly execute the start command with the default configuration: ``bash ymir.sh start``.It is recommended not to use the ``sudo`` command, otherwise it may cause insufficient privileges.
+1. It is recommended not to use the ``sudo`` command, otherwise it may cause insufficient privileges.

 * When the service starts, it asks the user if they want to send usage reports to the YMIR development team, the default is yes if you do not enter it.
 * Choose between label_free and label_studio for labelling platform.